-From table 2 above, values are expressed as mean±SD.
-And the from the p-value for comparison among the subject (Car painters) and control indicate that the PT and PTTK of the subjects were statistically prolonged.

 PT = Prothrombin time, aPTT = Activated Partial Thromboplastin Time (aPTT).
 SD = Standard deviation..

+From table 2 above, values are expressed as mean±SD.
+And from the p-value for comparison among the subject (Car painters) and control indicate that the PT and aPTT of the subjects were statistically prolonged.

 Table 3: Assessment and Comparison of Age Factor on FBC among Car Painters and Control in Sokoto